 - Adjust and oven rack to the center of your oven and preheat your oven to 350 degrees.
 Spray 2 8-inch round cake pans with baking spray, or line with parchment paper and set aside.

-- In a sieve combine the flour, baking powder, baking soda and cinnamon and sift over a piece of parchment paper and set aside.
+- In a large bowl combine the flour, baking powder, baking soda and cinnamon and whisk to combine and set aside.

-- Turn the mixer to low speed and slowly add the sifted dry ingredients and mix until just incorporated.
+- Turn the mixer to low speed and slowly add the dry ingredients and mix until just incorporated.
 Add sour cream and vanilla extract and beat on medium speed for 15 seconds until combined.
 Gently fold in diced strawberries with a rubber spatula until combined.
-Batter will be thick.
-I find it best to divide batter with an ice cream scoop and smooth the batter in the pan with a small offset cake spatula.
-Bake for 30 minutes or until a toothpick inserted in the center of each cake comes out with a few moist crumbs attached.
+Divide batter into prepared cake pans and bake for 30 minutes or until a toothpick inserted in the center of each cake comes out with a few moist crumbs attached.
 Cool cakes in their pans for 15 minutes, then invert cake layers on to a cooling rack to cool completely.

-- Use a cake spatula and spread 1 ½ cups buttercream evenly over the top and to the edges of the cake.
+- Place one cake layer on a cake pedestal and spread about 3/4 cup buttercream evenly over the top of the cake.
 Place the second cake layer on top and gently press into place.
 Spread the remaining buttercream evenly over the top and onto the sides of the cake and refrigerate for 30 minutes.

-- Pipe a circle of buttercream teardrops about 1 inch wide and 1 inch long with a round cake tip or coupler (I used a coupler), each one touching the next along the outside edge of the top of the cake.
+- Pipe a circle of buttercream teardrops about 1 inch wide and 1 inch long each one touching the next along the outside edge of the top of the cake.
 Arrange a circle of strawberry slices, stem ends toward the center of the cake, inside the circle of buttercream teardrops.
 Repeat alternating circles of buttercream and strawberry slices until the entire cake is covered.
 Enjoy!